leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Can I go blind from operating on my chalazion/stye?

 ## intent: retinopathyofprematurity-condition-paediatricophthalmology
-- How does the doctor screen the infant’s eyes for retinopathy of prematurity?
+- What is retinopathy of prematurity?
+- How do premature babies get retina problems?
+- Why do premature babies get retina problems?
-- How does the doctor check my baby for retinopathy of prematurity?
+- How does retinopathy of prematurity develop?
-- When will the doctor check my premature baby?
-- How is the check done for retinopathy of prematurity?
-- Will my baby feel pain when the doctor examines for retinopathy of prematurity?
+- What causes retina problems in premature babies?
-- Will there be anaesthesia for my baby when the doctor checks the eye for retinopathy of prematurity?
+- Why did my baby get retinopathy of prematurity?
-- Why are my baby’s eyes dilated for retinopathy of prematurity check?
-- How will the ophthalmologist look for retinopathy of prematurity?
+- My baby is premature, why did he get eye problems?
+- Is it true that premature babies can get retina problems?
-- What instruments will the doctor use to look for retinopathy of prematurity?
+- What does retinopathy of prematurity mean?
-- At what age will my baby need to be checked for retinopathy of prematurity?
-- How long after birth will my baby be checked for retinopathy of prematurity?
+- What does retinopathy in a premature baby mean?

 ## intent: retinopathyofprematurity-condition-paediatricophthalmology_30
 - Which babies are at risk of developing retinopathy of prematurity?